jamesthomaskiernan/gpu-voxel-sim/readme.md

 ## To Build

+Please note a binary is available for download under the releases section, if you wish to just run the program and want to avoid building altogether.
+If you do wish to build, follow the instructions below.

 1. Specify desired settings in `/code/settings.h`.
 2. Navigate to `/build` and run `cmake .` to generate makefile.
 3. Inside `/build` run `make` to build using makefile.
 4. Executable should be generated in `/build`.

-Alternatively, CMake could also be able to generate a visual studio project with `cmake -B Builds -G 'Visual Studio 17 2022'`.
+Alternatively, CMake could also be used to generate a visual studio project with `cmake -B Builds -G 'Visual Studio 17 2022'`.
+Make sure to replace 17 and 2022 with whichever visual studio version you are using.

 ## Controls